-Japanese tempura batter is easy to make at home with just three ingredients, and you're certain to have excellent results by following the recipe tips below.
+Japanese tempura batter is easy to make at home with this three-ingredient recipe.
+You're certain to have excellent results by following the recipe tips below.

-While this recipe for tempura batter only uses three ingredients, there are several key points to keep in mind while you prepare the batter.
-Follow the tips below for making the best tempura batter and tempura.
+While this recipe for tempura batter is easy to prepare, there are several key points to keep in mind while making the batter.
+Follow the tips in the Before You Begin section below for making the best tempura batter and tempura.

-- Have all of the items you plan to coat and deep fry with the tempura batter prepared (for example vegetables, shrimp, fish, chikuwa fish cake etc.) prior to mixing the batter ingredients.
+- Have all of the items you plan to coat and deep fry with the tempura batter prepared (for example, vegetables, shrimp, fish, etc.) prior to mixing the batter ingredients.

 - Always sift the flour.
 This makes the flour lighter and easier to incorporate into the batter when it's mixed.

 - Heat the oil for deep-frying before the tempura batter is prepared to ensure the oil is ready and that the batter is at its coldest when it hits the oil.
-Note, the oil should be at 375 degrees Fahrenheit.
+Note, the oil should be at 375 F.

 - Don't prepare the tempura batter ahead of time as it will not yield the best results.